 \begin{itemize}

-\item \textbf{Inconsistent templates} : A website might present items to the user differently depending on a property of that item.
-For example an item on sale may have a graphic inserted which shifts the DOM.
-In our dataset, \url{collegeboard.com} uses different templates for public and private universities which results in shift.
+\item \textbf{Inconsistent templates} : A website might present items to a user differently depending on a property of that item.
+For example, an item on sale may have a graphic inserted which shifts the DOM.
+In our dataset, \url{collegeboard.com} uses different templates for public and private universities that results in shifts.

 \item \textbf{Temporal changes} : Over time the developer may change the site to fix a bug, add a feature, or perform a redesign.
 Changes can be related to user tracking, advertising, or updated template software.